-Designer Ralph Caplin once said “Thinking about design can be hard, but not thinking about it can be disastrous.”
+Designer Ralph Caplin once said “Thinking about design can be hard, but

 When trying to convey a design idea, moods, feelings and textures can be hard to communicate.
 Professional interior designers will often use mood boards; a collection of textures, images and text related to a design theme as a reference point.
 They are an ideal way to convey your idea to clients, or to help them see how their inspirational image translates into actual samples.

 There are a few rules if you are making a board, or to keep in mind if you are looking at one in a designer’s presentation.

 Go room by room: don’t do one for the whole house, you’ll feel like you are living in a catalogue and it will all get very monotonous very quickly.
 Plus, the functionality and mood of the kitchen is bound to be very different to a bedroom, so keep these ideas separate.
 When you have done a board for each room, put them all together and it will quickly become apparent if something is going to clash or not fit in.